iaifi/iaifi.github.io/fellows.md

 The IAIFI is a joint NSF-funded venture between MIT, Harvard, Northeastern, and Tufts.
 Fellows are encouraged to collaborate with other IAIFI members and can have affiliations with any or all of the participating universities.

+### FAQ

+*  *What is the anticipated start date for the 2021-2024 IAIFI Fellowship?*  The expected start date is September 1, 2021, but we will consider alternative start dates on a case by case basis.
+* *Will you sponsor visas for international applicants?*  If selected for an IAIFI Fellowship, we will work with the MIT International Scholars Office (ISchO) to determine the appropriate visa for your situation.
+We cannot make any guarantees about visa sponsorship, however.